Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The article could not have been published in any other journal.
+• The article cannot have been published in another journal.

 • The article must be submitted in Word format.
-The author should attach an anonymous article that will be sent for evaluation and a second copy with the article with the authors' identification.
-The text must be justified, typed in Time Calibri, size 12, with 1.15 spacing and 1.5 cm margins.
+The author must attach the anonymous article to be sent for review and a second copy with the article identifying the authors.
+The text must be justified, typed in Calibri font, size 12, with 1.15 spacing and 1.5 cm margins.

 • During the article submission process, it is mandatory to include the ORCID ID.
-The ORCID identifier is obtained free of charge at: https://orcid.org/register.
+The ORCID identifier can be obtained free of charge at: https://orcid.org/register.

-• The approved article is property of BioscHealth, and its subsequent publication in other media, both print and online, is not allowed.
+• The approved article becomes the property of BioscHealth, and its subsequent publication in other media, whether print or online, is not permitted.

-• After the article is approved, no changes in the authors' names will be allowed.
+• After the article is approved, no changes to the authors' names will be allowed.

 • Authors who wish to reproduce any figure, table, or text from another source must obtain permission from the copyright owner(s).
 This evidence of permission must be included upon submission of the article.